briandowns/todo-view/README.md

 ### Export to Jira Import Format

 This is just CSV but formatted for import into Jira.
-Jire requires a header to know how to match columns.
+Jira requires a header to know how to match columns.

 ```sh
 $ todo-view export jira